 There are three main types of blood vessels:

 - Arteries.
 They begin with the aorta, the large artery leaving the heart.
 Arteries carry oxygen-rich blood away from the heart to all of the body's tissues.
-They branch several times, becoming smaller and smaller as they carry blood farther from the heart and into organs.
+They branch several times, becoming smaller and smaller as they carry blood farther from the heart.

 - Capillaries.
 These are small, thin blood vessels that connect the arteries and the veins.
 Their thin walls allow oxygen, nutrients, carbon dioxide, and other waste products to pass to and from our organ's cells.